galaxyproject/admin-training/sessions/13-external-auth/ex1-pam-auth.md

 galaxyuser:x:1001:1001::/home/galaxyuser:/bin/bash
 ```

-One final system change needs to be made - again, only because we are using local user accounts for authentication (ones in `/etc/passwd` and `/etc/shadow`.
+One final system change needs to be made - again, only because we are using local user accounts for authentication (the ones in `/etc/passwd` and `/etc/shadow`).
 The Galaxy server user needs to have access to the `/etc/shadow` file where hashed passwords are stored.
 This is not something you should normally do as it is a small security risk (if a security flaw in Galaxy allowed reading arbitrary files, attackers could use it to read `/etc/shadow`).

 This change adds the `galaxy` user to the `shadow` group, which allows it to read `/etc/shadow`, which has group ownership `shadow`: